IQAndreas/github-issues-import/README.md

 If you are using [GitHub for Enterprise](https://enterprise.github.com/), thanks to the help of [Joshua Rountree](https://github.com/joshuairl), there is support for that.
 These changes also allow you to specify a different username and password for the source and target repositories, even if both of them are hosted on GitHub.

-Use the [`config-enterprise.ini.sample`](config-enterprise.ini.sample) file as a template (renaming it to `config.ini`, or using the `--config <file>` flag) instead of `config.ini.sample`.
-The command line options `--username` and `--password` do not allow you to specify which repository the credentials apply to, so a config file _must_ be used.
+Use the [`config-enterprise.ini.sample`](config-enterprise.ini.sample) file as a template (renaming it to `config.ini`, or using the `--config <file>` flag).
+The command line options `--username` and `--password` do not allow you to specify which repository the credentials apply to, so unless you use the same credentials for both servers, a config file _must_ be used.

 The Enterprise changes should work in theory, but as I do not have such an account, I have not been able to test them myself.
 If you have tested this and it has worked, let me know.
-If there are any problems or bugs that still need ironing out, [email me](contact@iqandreas.com) or [open a new issue](https://github.com/IQAndreas/github-issues-import/issues?state=open) with the details.
+If there are any problems or bugs that still need ironing out, [email me](mailto:contact@iqandreas.com) or [open a new issue](https://github.com/IQAndreas/github-issues-import/issues?state=open) with the details.

 #### Result ####